SocketDev/socket-cli-js/README.md

 ## Strictness flags

 * `--all` - by default only `high` and `critical` issues are included, by setting this flag all issues will be included
-* `--strict` - when set, exits with an error code if any issues were found
+* `--strict` - when set, exits with an error code if report result is deemed unhealthy

 ### Other flags